msuhail1997/Fast-RCNN/README.md

 Paper link- https://arxiv.org/abs/1504.08083

--Pytorch implementation of Fast RCNN.
+-Pytorch implementation of Faster RCNN.

 -This repository also contains an RPN (Region Proposal Network) model which can be trained instead of using the pre-trained model.